michaelwillis/virtual-playing-orchestra-ardour-template/readme.md

 * [Virtual Playing Orchestra](http://virtualplaying.com/)
 * [Maestro Concert Grand Piano](http://sonimusicae.free.fr/matshelgesson-maestro-en.html)

-To install the plugins and virtual instruments:

 The plugins can all be obtained from the KX Studio repos.
 Follow [these directions](http://kxstudio.linuxaudio.org/Repositories) to enable the repos if you do not already have access to them.

-`$ sudo apt install linuxsampler-vst x42-plugins invada-studio-plugins-lv2 tap-lv2 unrar-free`
+`$ sudo apt install linuxsampler-lv2-32chan x42-plugins invada-studio-plugins-lv2 tap-lv2 unrar-free`

+Launch Ardour, navigate to `Preferences`, `Plugins`, then click `Scan for Plugins`.

 Download [Virtual Playing Orchestra](http://virtualplaying.com/) and [Maestro Concert Grand Piano](http://sonimusicae.free.fr/matshelgesson-maestro-en.html), then extract both to `/opt`.
 Assuming they are both in your `~/Downloads`: